 Mr. Walker and I shared a perplexed look.

-“Once you got Arham talking, I heard him screaming about the target as he was dragged out of the interview room.
-Look, if you head back to Calais now, you'll make it in time to catch the tunnel train and ask the target yourself.”
+“Once you got Arham talking, I heard him screaming about the target, as he was dragged out of the interview room.
+It wasn't on the recording.
+Look, if you head back to Calais now, you'll make it in time to catch the tunnel train, and ask the target yourself.”

 “Isn't there someone else picking up this guy?”
 I asked.

 “Never got a chance to tell anyone.
-But you're here.
-So you'll do.
-Now I just need a little nap.”
+So, you'll do.
+But now, I just need a little nap.”

 “Are you coming?”
-Mr. Walked called out, as he helped Mr. Hastings through the devastation toward the car.
+Mr. Walked called out, as he helped Mr. Hastings through the devastation toward his car.
 “Let's go!”

 “She's not my fucking partner!”

-Groaning, I scanned the forests as we raced back to Calais.
+Groaning, I scanned the forest as we raced back to Calais.
 “We have an estranged de facto relationship.”